Powerlearnproject/se-day1-assignment-rmwas/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology

 Software Engineering is the process of Designing, developing, testing and manintaining software systems in a cost effective and highly efficient manner, one where users can use the product with ease.

 Identify and describe at least three key milestones in the evolution of software engineering.